 - Obtained $4 million settlement for insureds in bad faith case

 - Obtained Supreme Court ruling in favor of patient on claim of breach of confidentiality and fiduciary duty against physician

 - Obtained favorable Utah Supreme Court ruling on behalf of insured in disability insurance case

 - Obtained favorable jury verdict in medical malpractice case involving burns from laser procedure, featured by Utah Association of Justice in “Killer Cases and the Lawyers Who Brought them”

 - Obtained $9 million ruling from Utah Supreme Court in Campbell v.
 State Farm fraud case

-Appeals: Karra is one of the most experienced appellate lawyers in Utah, having been lead or co-lead counsel in more than 100 appeals at the Utah Supreme Court, Utah Court of Appeals, Tenth Circuit Court of Appeals, United States Supreme Court, and in Arizona, Idaho, and Wyoming appellate courts.
-She was a member of the Utah Supreme Court’s Appellate Rules Committee for more than ten years.
-In 2011 alone, she argued before the Utah Supreme Court six times, and has been asked by the Court several times to argue at a university or law school as a teaching experience for the students.
+Appeals: Karra is one of the most experienced and successful appellate lawyers in Utah, having been lead or co-lead counsel in more than 120 appeals before the Utah Supreme Court, Tenth Circuit Court of Appeals, Utah Court of Appeals, United States Supreme Court, and in Arizona, California, Idaho, New York, Ohio, and Wyoming appellate courts.
+Karra is regularly asked by the Utah Supreme Court to argue cases at a university or law school as a teaching experience for students.
 She is known as a quick study in virtually any area of law, and has prosecuted appeals in a wide range of areas.
 Representative matters from just the past few years include: